ixt/QuickResonanceCode/README.md

 #QR Embedded Audio

+Note: this is a proof of concept, there is only so much data can be put into a QR Code

 Take the audio you have and cut it down to only what you want to hear.
 Lower the quality to the lowest you can get, export as mp3 mono. (example.mp3 is the result of this step)